 - Create and maintain a quiet space during online lesson times so students can focus on their playing.

 Books and Fees

 When you sign up, and then every September you are enrolled as a student, you will be charged a $30 materials fee (per family).
-This fee covers the cost of any books needed for lessons, in addition to helping us cover the cost of many of the incidentals around the studio – paper and toner for studio handouts, and snacks and drinks at our refueling station.
+This fee covers the cost of any books or sheet music needed for lessons, recitals or competitions, in addition to helping us cover the cost of many of the incidentals around the studio – paper and toner for studio handouts, and snacks and drinks at our refueling station.